ayushmangarg2003/Responsive-React-Homepage/README.md

 ## Link to Website
 https://responsive-react-homepage.vercel.app/

-I made this to Learn Scss and improve my React JS
+I have created a responsive homepage using ReactJs and SCSS to gain proficiency in both technologies and improve my development skills.

 ## Screenshot of Website
 ![TechGuy](https://user-images.githubusercontent.com/105537793/212306219-c250765e-e8b5-40bf-85f9-af5a98da347c.png)